LaymanBrian/LaymanBrian/README.md

 - 👋 Hi, I’m @LaymanBrian
-- 👀 I’m interested in c# and dotnet
+- 👀 I’m interested in
-- 🌱 I’m currently learning asp.net core mvc
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on c#
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me asd1366464124@gmail.com

 <!---